Finder makes money from featured partners, but editorial opinions are our own.

 Before signing up to a new account or a broker, it’s important to check which countries and exchanges are accessible and what the associated fees are.
 By using a platform that offers access to US exchanges, you can deposit funds into your account and buy US stocks in Canada.

-To find the best platform to buy US stocks in Canada, consider the following factors when comparing your options.
+When finding the best platform to buy US stocks in Canada, consider the following factors.

 Fees